Skip links

 Here are the following key points you must consider while applying for an Ayush license for herbal products:

-- To start a business in the herbal and ayurvedic industry one must comply with the Drugs and Cosmetics Act, of 1940, and the Rule, of 1945.
+• To start a business in the herbal and ayurvedic industry, one must comply with the Drugs and Cosmetics Act of 1940 and the Rules of 1945.

 Herbal cosmetics don’t need approval from CDSCO unless they are imported; in that case, registration with Form 42/43 is essential.
 State authorities oversee these products as cosmetics.